-- (i) Interest rate risk arises because of changes in market interest rates.
-The Company's cash is subject to minimal risk of changes in value. - (ii) Currency risk arises because of changes in foreign exchange rates.
-The currency risk in the US subsidiary is immaterial. - (iii) Price risk arises from the possibility that changes in the price of the Company's portfolio investments will result in changes in carrying value.
-If the market values of portfolio investments increased or decreased by 5%, with all other variables held constant, this would have resulted in an increase or decrease in net income (loss) of approximately \$12,700 for the year ended December 31, 2021.
+(i) Interest rate risk arises because of changes in market interest rates.
+The Company's cash is subject to minimal risk of changes in value.

+(ii) Currency risk arises because of changes in foreign exchange rates.
+The currency risk in the US subsidiary is immaterial.

+(iii) Price risk arises from the possibility that changes in the price of the Company's portfolio investments will result in changes in carrying value.
+If the market values of portfolio investments increased or decreased by 5%, with all other variables held constant, this would have resulted in an increase or decrease in net loss of approximately \$nil for the year ended December 31, 2022.